panva/node-oidc-provider/docs/configuration.md

 available.
 This list is extended by all scope names detected in the claims parameter as well.
 The parameter accepts an array of scope names.

-## Persistance
+## Persistence
 The provided example and any new instance of oidc-provider will use the basic in-memory adapter for storing issued tokens, codes, user sessions and dynamically registered clients.
 This is fine for as long as you develop, configure and generally just play around since every time you restart your process all information will be lost.
 As soon as you cannot live with this limitation you will be required to provide an adapter constructor for oidc-provider to use.
 This constructor will be called for every model is accessed the first time it is needed.
+A static `connect` method is called if present during the initialize phase.

 ```js
 const MyAdapter = require('./my_adapter');